FireDiscordBot/docs/hc/premium.md

 By default you are limited to 20 tags but with premium, this limit is removed altogether.

 {% hint style="warning" %}
-Note: You will only be able to have up to 100 slash command tags.
+You will only be able to have up to 100 slash command tags.
 This limit is imposed by Discord and cannot be changed or removed
 {% endhint %}

 ### **Unlimited Permision Roles**